 You might be asking yourself, what difference does it make what reel I use?
 Well, it does make a difference, because each type of fishing reel is designed with a specific use or experience in mind.

 After all, you wouldn’t go marlin fishing with a spincast reel or take an offshore reel to go catch panfish… well, hopefully not.
 Today we are going to take a look at some of the most popular and widely used types of fishing reels available to the angler, as well as what makes each the best tool for a particular type of angler or style of fishing.

 A Closer Look at the Different Types of Fishing Reels

 1. Spincast Reels

-There is a push button release (…ah, how I get nostalgic over these reels!) on this reel for simplicity.
-This reel provides decent casting accuracy and is also one of the easiest reels to untangle.
-For example, if you have any stubborn tangles in your line, all you have to do is open the bail of the reel and pull on the line.
+There is a push-button release (…ah, how I get nostalgic over these reels!) on this reel for simplicity.
+This reel provides decent casting accuracy, with a little practice, and is also one of the easiest reels to untangle.

 2. Baitcasting Reels

 Baitcasting reels are favorites with millions of anglers for good reason.